ElhanM/aws-genai-lab/README.md

 # AWS GenAI Spot (Terraform) 🧪

 This repository contains **Infrastructure as Code (Terraform)** to spin up a powerful, self-hosted AI environment on AWS using **Spot Instances**.
-It is designed for personal R&D, allowing you to deploy open-source Large Language Models (LLMs) like Llama 3 or Mistral for cents on the dollar.
+It is designed for personal R&D, allowing you to deploy open-source Large Language Models (LLMs) like Llama 3, Mistral, or even uncensored models like Dolphin for cents on the dollar.

 It features a **Dual Mode** switch so you can test immediately with a CPU, or run full AI workloads with a GPU (available after AWS quota increase approval).